 2) Add flour, stirring to coat vegetables, and cook for 1 minute.
 Slowly stir in cream, ¼ cup water, and clam juice.
 Bring to a simmer.
 Cook until thickened, stirring often, about 2 minutes.
 Transfer mixture to a Suvie pan.

-4) Add potatoes and bay leaf to Suvie pan, stirring to incorporate.
-Insert pan into top right zone of your Suvie.
-Fill reservoir, input settings, and Cook Now or Schedule.
+3) Add potatoes and bay leaf to Suvie pan, stirring to incorporate.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 Nutritional Information per serving (2 servings per recipe): Calories 580, Total Fat 28g, Total Carbohydrates 41g, Total Sodium 1210mg, Total Protein 39g